 SANA is a service that provides technical configuration management and public access to registries of the CCSDS engineering community.
 The engineering design of CCSDS standards track and other documents is done within CCSDS WGs.
 SANA does not do such engineering.
-However, SANA staff will have to do some technical interpretation of CCSDS WGs' requirements, so SANA should be staffed appropriatelyThe SANA Operator has an engineering role in designing, creating, and deploying the actual registries.
+The SANA Operator has an engineering role in designing, creating, and deploying the actual registries.
 The SANA will interact with each WG to design and deploy any registries that they require.
 This includes creation of candidate registries prior to prototyping and interoperability testing of the standards that create them, and assisting in the registry approval process prior to final publication of the standards.